Siege of Leith: The Reformation crisis

 Landowners affected by the new fortification works were compensated, one merchant William Dawson was granted exemption from any future customs duties for the loss of his building in North Leith.
-The Lords of the Congregation suspended Guise's regency and appealed to the Protestant Queen Elizabeth for English military support.
-In response to the situation, Elizabeth appointed the Duke of Norfolk to lead an expedition, and he travelled north to meet the Scots leaders at Berwick, and concluded the Treaty of Berwick.
-By this treaty England now recognised the Lords of the Congregation as a power in Scotland, and safeguards were agreed for an English military intervention against the French in Scotland with provisions for their withdrawal.
+The Lords of the Congregation defied Mary of Guise and declared her regency suspended.
+They appealed to the Protestant Queen Elizabeth for English military support.
+In response to the situation, Elizabeth appointed the Duke of Norfolk to lead a diplomatic mission, and he met the Scots leaders to conclude the Treaty of Berwick.
+By this treaty, England now recognised the Lords of the Congregation as a power in Scotland, and safeguards were agreed for an English military intervention against the French in Scotland, with provisions for their withdrawal when the intervention was completed.

 The siege

 Preparations for the siege

 The French army continued to strengthen the fortifications of Leith during late 1559.
 The defences included eight projecting bastions, including Ramsay's Fort protecting the harbour, "Little london" at the north-east, and the Citadel at the north-west.
 Within the walls was a raised platform for guns, called a "cavalier" by the anonymous French journalist of the siege.

+At the end of October, the Lords of the Congregation brought two guns to "Craigingalt" (Calton Hill) and began to bombard Leith.
+The French made a sortie on All Saints' Day, capturing an iron culverin which was taken Leith and the other cannon was broken and left on the roadway.

 At the end of January 1560, an English fleet, under the command of William Wynter, arrived in the Firth of Forth, having sailed north from the naval base at Queenborough Castle in the Thames Estuary.
 English diplomats claimed Wynter's arrival in the Firth was accidental, and Norfolk told Wynter to act as if he was a maverick with no commission.
 The ships were sent by William Cecil under the authority of Queen Elizabeth.
 On 2 February, a proclamation was issued in the name of the Queen of Scots to summon the men of Selkirk and Jedburgh to be ready to mobilise against the "wicked doings of the English ships" in Scottish waters, and the intended invasion of the Merse and East Lothian.